strohs/memeify/README.md

 ## Building
-This is a maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code while `frontend` contains a sample web page that I used for playing around with vue.js and AWS integration (see the frontend section at the end of this readme for more information)
+This is a maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code while `frontend` contains a sample web page that I used for playing around with vue.js and AWS.
+(see the frontend section at the end of this readme for more information)

 * to build the memeify lambda jar file, cd into the project root directory and run
     * `mvn clean package -pl lambdas`
         * the jar artifact will be built in `lambdas/target/memeify-lambdas-0.1.jar`
-* OPTIONAL - to build everything including the frontend resources
-    * from the project root directory run `mvn clean package`

 #### Deploying to AWS
 A cloudformation [template](aws/template.yaml) has been provided for creating the Memeify stack.
 It will create the